elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 ## Umbraco Uno

+!!! warning
-> Umbraco Uno has been discontinued.
+    Umbraco Uno has been discontinued.

 Installing elmah.io in Umbraco Uno follows the process of installing it onto Umbraco Cloud.
 To modify code and configuration in Uno you will need a Umbraco Uno Standard plan or higher.
 Also, you need to enable *Custom Code* to clone the code locally.
 This can be done from Uno by clicking the *Enable custom code* button: